wonechoi/wonechoi.github.io/_portfolio/4_project.markdown

 <div class="col three caption">
 	My order page
 </div>
 My order page shows each customer's order information.
-By clicking red "Order details", a customer can see beer list they ordered.
+By clicking red "Order details", a customer can see the beer they ordered listed.
 <br>